yili-law/yili-law.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My name is Yi Li.
-I am a lawyer with over two years of experience specializing in commercial law, IP, and IT law.
-I have provided legal support to law firms in China, particularly in private equity investment, and I received my legal education from prestigious universities in both China and Europe.
-I recently obtained the CIPP/E (Certified Information Privacy Professional/Europe) certification, demonstrating my knowledge of European data protection laws and privacy regulations.

-Some examples of my work and study experiences include:
+Hi, my name is Yi Li.
+I am currently a data compliance lawyer at [Chery Automobile](https://www.cheryinternational.com/), where I focus on GDPR, data compliance, and regulatory compliance.

-- As a lawyer at [Jia Yuan Law Offices](https://www.jiayuan-law.com/en/index.aspx), I participated in 15 due diligence projects, leading 4 of them.
-I also provided compliance advisory services for state-owned enterprises (SOEs) undergoing reform.
+Before joining Chery, I worked as a lawyer in [Jia Yuan Law Offices](https://www.jiayuan-law.com/en/index.aspx) for over two years, where I focused on commercial law, intellectual property (IP), and information technology (IT) law.
+My work involved providing legal support to law firms in China, particularly in the area of private equity investment.
+I participated in fifteen due diligence projects, leading four of them.
+Additionally, I offered compliance advisory services to state-owned enterprises (SOEs) undergoing reform.

-- During my studies at [University of Göttingen](https://www.uni-goettingen.de/en/), I participated in the AI Act Workshop, where I handled compliance with open-source license issues for an explainable AI tool in the medical field, which sparked my strong interest in open-source licensing.
-- At the Data Economy Law Summer School, I collaborated on a group case study addressing compliance issues related to data-oriented business models.
-I focused on GDPR compliance, and my contributions were highly recognized by both my tutor and fellow participants, deepening my understanding of GDPR.
+I received my master's degrees from [Peking University](https://www.pku.edu.cn/) and [the University of Göttingen](https://www.uni-goettingen.de/en/), and my bachelor’s degree from [East China University of Political Science and Law](https://www.ecupl.edu.cn/).

-I am passionate about navigating legal frameworks related to data protection, artificial intelligence (AI), and emerging technologies.
-I've developed expertise in European Union laws such as the GDPR, AI Act, and Digital Services Act.
-I stay attuned to emerging tools like ChatGPT, which enhance my productivity and research skills.
+I am passionate about legal frameworks related to data protection, artificial intelligence (AI), and new technologies.
+Over time, I have developed particular expertise in key European Union regulations, including the GDPR, the AI Act, and the Digital Services Act.

-I'm excited about opportunities where I can contribute my legal expertise, especially in the areas of intellectual property, information technology, and commercial law, and I'm particularly interested in expanding into privacy and data protection.
+I am always eager to explore how legal knowledge can be applied to support innovation and responsible technology development.
+I’m especially interested in continuing to grow in the areas of privacy, data protection, and open-source governance, while contributing to projects that involve intellectual property, IT law, and commercial legal practice.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->